yoel169/pygame/README.md

 ~Download files and assests and run 'Driver.py' (python Driver.py).
 Dependecies: python, pygame, pygame_gui

 ~Game: arrows to move, space to shoot.
 Level 1: Escape from Guantanamo Bay.
-Get score of 50 to win.
+Every 15 points you a power up spawns that you can collect to gain health, increase jet speed, bullet speed, and damage.
+Get score of 100 to win (Kicks you out to main meu).

 ~working:
 sprites: player, clouds, enemies, and bullets. movement, health, damage, collision, score, text, menu as main driver creates loop, game music: Inital D - grand prix.